Eric Bakker N.D.June 14, 2022

 img

-How do you know if you are actually allergic to something, or can’t tolerate food?
+How do you know if you are actually allergic to a food or simply intolerant to it?

-A food allergy is one type of adverse food reaction that is mediated by the immune system.
-An adverse food reaction may comprise any symptom following the intake of food.
-Symptoms may be any perceptible change in how we feel and/or function.
-A symptom may present, for example, as a rash, achy joint, or fatigue.
+A food allergy is a specific type of adverse reaction mediated by the immune system.
+Adverse food reactions can manifest as any noticeable change in how we feel or function after consuming certain foods.
+Symptoms may include a rash, achy joints, or fatigue, among others.

-2. We relate psychological or food aversion to a former ill experience and is psychosomatic.
+2. Psychological or Food Aversion: Related to a former ill experience and is psychosomatic.

-• Non-immune-mediated reactions to food.
-Or food intolerance can mimic allergic inflammation and may occur from food additives, pharmacological compounds, or enzymatic deficiency (i.e., lactose intolerance).
+– Non-immune-mediated reactions (Food Intolerance): Can mimic allergic inflammation and may occur from food additives, pharmacological compounds, or enzymatic deficiency (i.e., lactose intolerance).

 Food Allergies